gpt-image-2 Text & Layout Prompt Recipes: 12 Patterns for Social Visuals

 Rendered in a {bold / serif / italic} typeface, same size on both lines, generous line-height.
 Subtle paper texture, 4:5 aspect ratio.
 No additional text, no decorative ornaments.

-Notes: Writing the lines on separate lines inside the prompt (with "Line 1:" / "Line 2:" labels) drops layout errors by roughly half in our tests.
+Notes: Writing the lines on separate lines inside the prompt (with "Line 1:" / "Line 2:" labels) noticeably reduces layout errors.
 The model reads the structure.

 #### Recipe 3: Short paragraph overlay